 Once an IRN is generated, the data cannot be changed.
 However, taxpayer can cancel the IRN generated within 24 hours of generation and then re-generate IRN with the updated invoice details.
 While the invoices could be available on GST portal for making changes if any before ling the return, it is recommended to carry out changes using debit or a credit note.
 This will ensure consistency in data.

-How will I, as a purchaser, know that the vendor is covered under e-invoicing mandate and that the invoice should include valid IRN?
+How will I, as a purchaser, know that the vendor is covered under the e-invoicing mandate and that the invoice should include valid IRN?

-As of now there is neither API nor any information directly available in public domain which can help to ascertain whether a vendor is into e-invoicing bracket or not, however is expected in future.
+As of now there is neither API nor any information directly available in the public domain which can help to ascertain whether a vendor is into e-invoicing bracket or not, however, is expected in future.
 For now, a feature on IRP portal is available to check if the taxpayer is enabled for e-invoice.NIC has provided a list of such taxpayers who are generating E-Invoices.
 On the basis of this list IRIS Peridot helps users to identify whether the taxpayer is covered under E-invoicing.